ezzing/3DLayout-documentation/README.md

 The shortcuts can be used in the following cases:

   - To navigate between tabs, press 1, 2, 3 or 4
+  - To execute undo press 'Ctrl + Z', and to execute redo press 'Ctrl + Y'
   - When drawing:
       - To enable/disable snap to guides, press 'S'
       - To toggle between guide lines and vertices you can hold 'Ctrl' /